tobyqin/blog_hexo/source/works/en/index.md

 >
 > Home: https://github.com/tobyqin/wpath
 >
-> Description: WPath is a library to select Windows UI automatin element like XPath.
+> Description: WPath is a library to select Windows UI automation element like XPath.
 >
 >
 >